 When does the program start?

 Our program begins mid-August.
-Orientation is the week before school starts.
+Orientation is typically 1-2 weeks before school starts.

 What does your program offer in terms of Career Relations, Strategy, and Support?